Rule 7 Other liabilities

 Section 9 Confiscation of ship

-Notwithstanding the terms of Rule 11 Section 2 (l) the Association shall have the discretion to compensate, in whole or in part, the Member’s claim for loss of the entered ship following confiscation of the ship by any legally empowered authority by reason of the infringement of any customs law or customs regulation.
+Notwithstanding the terms of Rule 11 Section 2 (l) the Association shall have the discretion to compensate, in whole or in part, the Member’s claim for loss of or damage to the entered ship or any part thereof following confiscation of the ship by any legally empowered authority resulting from any infringement of customs law or customs regulation.

 The compensation from the Association shall not exceed the market value of the ship without commitment at the time of confiscation.